 Chocolate syrup, Cocoa powder, Chocolate bars

 All four are relatively trouble-free and can be used at different stages of the brewing process.

-The chocolate bars that are available in the shops don’t always work well with beer, it usually has lots of added sugar, oils and other additives and s the brewer we need to decide what and how much of any ingredients go into our stout not the chocolate maker.
+The chocolate bars that are available in the shops don’t always work well with beer, it usually has too much sugar, oils and other additives and the brewer needs to decide what and how much of any ingredients go into our stout.

-So here we are using organic, fermented, dried cocoa beans from Sao Tome & Príncipe.
+So here we are using organic, fer mented, dried cocoa nibs from Sao Tome & Príncipe.

-Nibs are essentially the crushed cocoa beans that have been roasted (for hygiene and flavour).
+Nibs are essentially cocoa beans that have been roasted (for hygiene and flavour).